 A plant!, she scoffed, laughing out loud.
 This was no redoubtable Shaman.

 You’re mine, she whispered viciously, gazing intently at the recovered stone.
-No trace of that fiery ember still remained.
+No trace of the fiery ember it had been still remained.
 For the briefest instant, a shadow travelled the breadth of her slender face as she contemplated the relic.
-Sitting at the base of a distant tree, the porter took note.
-Nothing escaped its keen depthless eyes.
+Sitting at the base of a nearby tree, the giant took note.
+Nothing escaped its sharp depthless eyes.
 Then the shadow was gone.
 She wrapped the relic in a thick envelope of waxed cloth and returned it to one of the many folds and openings in her mix-matched garb.
 One could never fathom what all it concealed.
 Not even she.

-When, at last, she awoke, she was imbued with a curious sensation.
-Eyes still cast upon her inner-world, wilfully maintaining the heavy breathing pattern of sleep, careful to dull the ardent blaze of consciousness, she waded there in the creamy out-of-focus dream state.
-Softly suggesting a feeling, a vague sensation, that her unconscious body often registered while she slept.
-She narrowed her way there, edging in ever-constricting circles.
-There.
-Deeply enmeshed within the mossy forest floor, she wrapped her arms around herself in a delicate embrace.
-Her eyes opened.
-There was something missing amidst her embrace.
-Something that seemed to visit her in sleep and evade her in waking.
-She released her self-embrace with affected dismay.
-Over time, she had come to visualise many things to fill that emptiness, but she stubbornly refused to, yet again, relinquish the space to the image most often projected by her mind.
-That of her own self, as a helpless child.
+It was not the first time she had sought to interpret the feeling.
+And over time, she had come to visualise many things to fill that emptiness.
+As always, she stubbornly refused to relinquish the missing piece to the embrace to the image most often projected by her mind: that of her own self, as a helpless child.
 The comfort brought about by this image of motherly affection towards her child-self, instilled a profound reflexive revulsion within her.
 She clambered to her feet clumsily.
-During sleep, she had gradually compressed the moss beneath her, so that now only her head protruded from her moss grave.
-A foggy penumbra veiled the forest so that there was no telling which stage of the light cycle it currently was.
-She climbed the root walls of her place of rest yawning emphatically.
+During sleep, she had gradually compressed the moss beneath her, so that now only her head protruded from the girl-shaped cavity.
+A foggy penumbra veiled the forest, there was no telling which stage of the light cycle it currently was.
+She clambered up the soft walls of her place of rest yawning emphatically.
 The giant was nowhere in sight.
 She walked over to the tentacle and noticed that the forest had already begun its cannibalising claim upon it.
 The sides of her mouth lowered in disgust.

 Worlds, she exclaimed, you look as though it happened to you!